MattMS/my-thoughts/on/describing_projects/README.md

 - 21: Major task that requires discussion and planning.
   May be broken down into further tasks after more research.

+You can then add the scores of tasks done over a certain time frame to figure out the rate at which tasks can be done.

+An alternative to numbers can be to use clothing sizes, like S, M, L and XL.
+But this will not allow calculating the task completion rate.

 ## Regular feedback